tealtools/awesome-apache-pulsar/README.md

 - [GitHub Discussions](https://github.com/apache/pulsar/discussions) is a right place to ask a question or suggest an idea.
 - [StackOverflow](https://stackoverflow.com/questions/ask?tags=apache-pulsar) is also a good place to ask a question.
 Use `apache-pulsar` tag.
 - [🐞 GitHub Issues](https://github.com/apache/pulsar/issues) is a right place to submit a bug report.
-- [Slack](https://communityinviter.com/apps/apache-pulsar/apache-pulsar) is a good place to ask a quick question or reach specific people in DM.
+- [Slack](https://communityinviter.com/apps/apache-pulsar/apache-pulsar) is a good place to ask a quick question or reach specific people via DM.

   **If you want to ask a question, please consider one of the resources listed above.
 Slack isn't indexable by Google and it's history is limited to 90 days in free plan.**